What is Art Therapy?

 Teens

-• Reconsider past events in a new light to develop more nuanced and mature understanding
+- Reconsider past events in a new light to develop more a nuanced understanding and self-compassion

-• Use art to represent and think through real life choices they’re facing
+- Use art to represent and think through big life choices

-• Explore deeper level emotions in art that can be difficult to talk about as adults
+- Explore deeper level emotions that can be difficult to talk about as adults, like grief, shame, resentment

 How does art therapy work?